brunonlinespace/linux-resmon/README.md

 <strong>The best version for me, is Version 16</strong>:
 - Version 1 (tested, OK) - the OG, simple Disk and Network monitor in separate tabs.
 Generated in Gemini Flash.
-- Version 2 (tested, OK) - I asked Gemini to give me sorting but it did not seem to work.
+- Version 2 (tested, OK) - I asked Gemini to give me sorting ability per column but it did not seem to work.
 Generated in Gemini Flash.
 - Version 3 (tested, OK) - I asked it to log the history of the records so it includes a .db file.
 Generated in Gemini Flash.
 - Version 4 (UNTESTED) - I asked Gemini to include realtime graphs; I have NOT TESTED this because of the additional dependencies required.
 Generated in Gemini Flash.
 - Version 5 (tested, OK) - History feature removed, Disk and Network are now split-panel on the same tab.
 Generated in Gemini Flash.